OrestisMpak/Healthily_FE/README.md

-# hEalth
+# Healthily
-skgcode8 - team A - project hEalth
+Started as an skgcode8 - team A - project

-eHealth Portal Android App for skg.code8 project
+Now a DevKlaps project called Healthily